 Fabric softeners

-Are they really not necessary?
-No, at least the typical ones you see in stores.
-If you find that you need something to help soften your clothes or towels, go ahead and use white vinegar instead.
 It might seem like it won’t work and then you’ll end up with clothes that stink like vinegar.
-Trust me, I thought the same thing and then did it anyway!
+Trust me, I thought the same thing and then did it anyway.
+The vinegar scent disappears completely as the clothes dry.
 I use up to a 1/4 cup in the fabric softener spot of my washing machine and have NEVER had an issue.
+It is a must-use for towels and any stinky clothing!

 Stain removers